weak-head/node-sandbox/api-graphql/README.md

 * [GraphiQL web ui](http://localhost:8080/graphql)
 * curl / postman / whatever http client you like

-Here is the skeleton to call the GraphQL API using curl:
+### Skeleton of how to call the GraphQL API using curl:
 ```bash
 # query
 curl -i \